Eri9898/osTicket-Installation/README.md

 <br />
 11. Next Install a database ((mysql-5.5.62-win32.msi)
 https://drive.google.com/file/d/1_OWh9p7VQLcrB0q_V7qT8yHl0xo5gv7z/view?usp=share_link
-Select the typical install, click finish to launch the configuariation wizard.
+Select the typical install, click finish to launch the configuration wizard.
 Within that check standard configuaration and install as a windows service.
 Create your credentials for the database, your username will automatically be “root”.
 So create your password.
 Do not forget it!
 Then execute.
-Installing mySQL gives os ticket a database to store, retrieve and manage all its info like tickets, users, and more within osTicket.
+Installing mySQL gives osTicket a database to store, retrieve and manage all it's info like tickets, users, and more within osTicket.
 </p>
 <br />
 12. Next search IIS on the windows start menu, right click and open as admin.